-All stockholders as of the close of business on July 22, 2021 can attend the Annual Meeting.
+Vote In-Person During the Meeting: You can vote during the meeting by attending in person.
 If you plan to attend the Annual Meeting and wish to vote in person, you will be given a ballot at the Annual Meeting.
-You may vote at the Annual Meeting if you are a stockholder of record (your shares are directly registered in your name on our books and not held through a broker, bank or other nominee).
-In order to vote shares held in "street name" at the Annual Meeting, you must obtain a valid proxy from your broker, bank, or other nominee, and bring it to the meeting.
-Follow the instructions from your broker, bank, or other nominee included with these proxy materials, or contact your broker, bank, or other nominee to request a proxy form.
+You may vote at the Annual Meeting if you are a stockholder of record.
+In order to vote shares held in "street name" as a beneficial owner, you must contact your broker, bank, or other nominee and request, complete and deliver the proper documentation provided by your broker, bank or other nominee.
+Follow the instructions from your broker, bank, or other nominee.